-Children and Families Moving Across Boundaries
+Children and Families Moving Across Boundaries or Abroad

 This chapter sets out the actions to be taken in relation to children and families who move across local authority boundaries, either on a temporary or permanent basis, where there is contact with the family by the statutory agencies, and some degree of concern for the child.
 The same principles apply, however, where a child moves within a local authority area.

 In this chapter, the term 'originating authority' is used to describe the local authority for the area where the family previously lived, and the term 'receiving authority' is used to describe the local authority for the area to which the family has moved.Where a child moves and the family cannot be located, the Children and Families that go Missing (Including Unborn Children) Procedure should be followed.

 At any stage in the process of working with children and their families, the parents and/or the child/children may move from one household to another, on either a permanent or temporary basis.
 This could result in a change of address possibly to another local authority area.

 Such moves may be planned and relevant information shared in advance with the practitioners working with the family and child/children.